emmaphamlet/Product-Management-University-Project/Solution-Vision.md

 - Prerequisite errors
 - Scheduling inefficiencies

-This results in student frustration, missed academic opportunities, and high administrative overhead.
+This results in student frustration, missed opportunities, and high administrative overhead.

 **Solution Description**

-Our updated course registration system that we plan to design, will be highly advantageous to students of all backgrounds and academic standings by enhancing:
+Our updated registration system will benefit students of all backgrounds and standings by enhancing:
 - Usability
 - Frequency of real-time updates
-- Multi-support of different languages
+- Multi-language support

-Additionally, it will be both viable and practical because we have taken note of the pain points that multiple stakeholders have and are ready to directly address these pain points with our new system.
+It is desirable because it improves the student experience, viable due to stakeholder-informed design, and feasible through scalable architecture and integration with existing systems.

 **Target Audience**

 Our key stakeholders include:
-- Students (both undergraduate and graduate)
+- Students (undergraduate and graduate)
 - Academic Advisors
 - Faculty
 - University Registrar